Dialpad LogoDialpad Logo Icon

 Total Number of Calls

-Using this formula, you can measure FCR for different periods (such as monthly, quarterly, and annually) to identify patterns and make adjustments.
+Using this first call resolution formula, you can measure FCR for different periods (such as monthly, quarterly, and annually) to identify patterns and make adjustments.

 Some call centers also pair FCR with talk time, which measures the average length of time an agent spends on a customer call.
 They may want to see high FCR rates paired with low talk times to maximize the call center's efficiency and profitability, but again, this could easily be a trap.